 Education and training beyond high school is increasingly required to ensure access to the jobs of the future and upward economic mobility.
-Without high-quality postsecondary education that develops a skilled and trained workforce, the nation's cities, towns and villages will face serious challenges when it comes to attracting and retaining staying businesses and economically competitive.
-NLC urges Congress support strategies and to investments that improve postsecondary access, completion, and long-term success in the labor market including those that:
+Without high-quality postsecondary education that develops a skilled and trained workforce, the nation's cities, towns and villages will face serious challenges when it comes to attracting and retaining businesses and staying economically competitive.
+NLC urges Congress to support strategies and investments that improve postsecondary access, completion, and long-term success in the labor market including those that:

 - Ensure a smooth transition from high school to postsecondary education and work.
 NLC supports those college preparation programs, authorized by the Higher Education Act, that help to bridge the transition from high school to college (such as Gear Up, Upward Bound, Talent Search, Student Support Services, and Educational Opportunity Centers).
-NLC also supports dual and concurrent enrollment programs, and college-in high school models like P-TECH; - Promote a culture of postsecondary engagement, support the expansion of dedicated savings vehicles for post-secondary education such as children's savings accounts or other programs operated by towns, cities, and villages; - Support work-based and careerconnected learning, like programs funded under the Carl D. Perkins Career and Technical Education Act and Registered Apprenticeship Programs and continue to ensure such programs are responsive to local labor market needs; - Support career readiness programs, including English language and technology literacy programs as well as soft skills training; - Elevate the central role that community colleges play in providing non-degree credentials, rapid upskilling and job training, and work to align federal support staff and technical assistance for community colleges at the U.S. Departments of Education and Labor; - Incentivize state re-investment in higher education;
+NLC also supports dual and concurrent enrollment programs, and college-in high school models like P-TECH; - Promote a culture of postsecondary engagement and support the expansion of dedicated savings vehicles for postsecondary education such as children's savings accounts or other programs operated by towns, cities, and villages; - Support work-based and careerconnected learning, like programs funded under the Carl D. Perkins Career and Technical Education Act and Registered Apprenticeship Programs and continue to ensure such programs are responsive to local labor market needs; - Support career readiness programs, including English language and technology literacy programs as well as soft skills training; - Elevate the central role that community colleges play in providing non-degree credentials, rapid upskilling and job training, and work to align federal support staff and technical assistance for community colleges at the U.S. Departments of Education and Labor;

-- Provide technical assistance and guidance to postsecondary institutions on strategies to improve career guidance, industry credential attainment, competency-based education, and other evidence-based practices. - Make it easier for people receiving food assistance or social services to access postsecondary education.
-Work requirements in programs like TANF & SNAP can prevent youth and adults from gaining the education and skills they need to access economic opportunity; and - Promote transparency in postsecondary data - including labor market outcome data - to enable local policymakers to make effective decisions that support education attainment and address equity issues.
+- Incentivize state re-investment in higher education; - Provide technical assistance and guidance to postsecondary institutions on strategies to improve career guidance, industry credential attainment, competency-based education, and other evidence-based practices; - Make it easier for people receiving food assistance or social services to access postsecondary education.
+Work requirements in programs like TANF & SNAP can prevent youth and adults from gaining the education and skills they need to access economic opportunity; - Promote transparency in postsecondary data - including labor market outcome data - to enable local policymakers to make effective decisions that support education attainment and address equity issues; and - Address the impact that increased student loan payments have on the financial security and economic mobility on the residents of our nation's cities.